gbrault/jpjwidgets/README.md

 ## If you want

-* to copy browser's javascript variables to IPython kernel variable
+* To copy browser's javascript variables to IPython kernel variable
-* to set some browser's variable based upon IPython kernel variable
+* To set some browser's variable based upon IPython kernel variable (native to Jupyter Notebook)
 * Dynamically load some javascript modules (ESM)
-* feed the notebook with pictures from your smartphone live (implementation not provided here)
+* Feed the notebook with pictures from your smartphone live (implementation not provided)

 ## Examples